 The rhythmic pounding off in the distance sharpened and intensified as well– became a work beat for some army of troll-like underground laborers, performing some endless, brutally monotonous task, wrote Dr. Eben Alexander in Proof of Heaven, a book about his near death experience.
 I can't tell that for sure, but I think this was a music from Hell, and I’ve heard it too.

-Oh, I am banging my head again, now it is over a name of a girl.
-Or, I should say, a lady, a genius Southern lady writer, who sadly died relatively young.
+I am banging my head again, now it is over a name of a girl.
+I should say, a lady, a genius Southern lady writer, who sadly died relatively young.
 It happens during the liturgy service, so I am definitely committing a sin of distraction.
 But it is a relevant distraction.
-As the story goes, once she was invited to some party of academics, where one of the ladies-professors said about Eucharist: “Sure, it is a nice metaphor.”
+Once she was invited to some party of academics, where one of the ladies-professors said about Eucharist: “Sure, it is a nice metaphor.”
+(The professor wanted to please their writer guest, who was a devout Roman catholic.)
+To which the writer, who had sat silently at the end of the table, replied: “If the Eucharist is only a metaphor, then to heck with it!”
+Oh, she sure hit the nail on the head, but what is her name?

 When you hear about Mandela effect for the first time it sounds like some Byzantine prank.
 How is that possible?
 The good old Biblical wineskins in my Book had changed to stupid bottles?
 Changed in the very same old copy of my Bible?
 When?
 How?
 Impossible!
 Bullshit!!
 So you go for the familiar passage about new wine.
 You go Luke 5:37.
 It’s bottles.
 You go Matthew 9:17.
 Bottles.
 Same is with Mark 2:22.
 Bottles.
 No wineskins, bottles.
 What is it?
 Am I going insane?
 Is it the end?
 Dude on the YouTube blames CERN and shift in our universe caused by their experiments.
 I don’t know, there is too many politics around supercolliders, like that one in Texas.
 They cost too much, instead, we could have much more tanks and bombs.
 And much bigger prisons.